Militia (Great Britain): Scottish Militia

 In the late 17th century, while the Kingdom of Scotland was still an independent country sharing a monarch with England, there were calls for the resurrection of the country's militia, with the understated aim of protecting the rights of Scots in Great Britain.
 A historical account of the debate which followed on Fletcher's work is given in John Robertson's 1985 The Scottish Enlightenment and the Militia Issue.

 During the Jacobite rising of 1745 in Scotland, militias were raised in Argyll, the Isle of Skye and the northern counties.
 They are often confused with Loudon's Highlanders regiment and the Independent Highland Companies who also supported the Government.
 The Campbell of Argyll Militia also known as the Campbell militia, the Argyll militia, or the Argyllshire men, was an irregular militia unit formed in 1745 by John Campbell, 4th Duke of Argyll to oppose the rising.

 Following the merger of Scotland into the new Kingdom of Great Britain, the British Militia Act 1757 did not apply in Scotland.
 There the traditional system continued, so that militia regiments existed in some places and not in others.
 This was resented by some, and the Militia Club, soon to become the Poker Club, was formed in Edinburgh to promote the raising of a Scottish militia.
 This and several other Edinburgh clubs became the crucible of the Scottish Enlightenment.

 The Militia Act 1797 empowered the Lord Lieutenants of Scotland to raise and command militia regiments in each of the "Counties, Stewartries, Cities, and Places" under their jurisdiction.
 At first the act was opposed due to some believing the militia ballot would be used to enable the Crown to remove men from Scotland.

+List of militia regiments

+Ten regiments of 'North British Militia' were raised in April 1798 under the 1797 Act: